 As a business owner, you should be aware that web security is a huge concern.
 Your site is the place where people come to do business with you.
 In fact, even if you also own a physical location, the majority of your business is probably still conducted through your website.

 Just remember the S means secure.
-You can purchase this SSL certificate at a web hosting company.
-See the example below how it appears in a browser.
+You can purchase this SSL certificate from a web hosting company.
+See the example below of how it appears in a browser.

 Why is it So Important to Stay Focused on Web Security?

 The security of your website should be your number one focus.
 In the long run, having a fully secured site is the one thing that keeps you in the black.
 If visitors to your site don’t find the “https” prefix or the padlock logo in your address bar, you will lose credibility instantly.